meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README.md

 * **Requires R version 3.6.3**

 Miniconda is downloaded: `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`

 and installed: `bash Miniconda3-latest-Linux-x86_64.sh`

 To finilize the miniconda installation, close the currently terminal and open a new one.

 Define current directory: `cd Microstore-metabarcoding/`

-To install R and dependencies, run: `bash R_setup.sh`
+Install R and dependencies: `bash R_setup.sh`

 ### 2. R initialization